lengfeld/subpatch/website/exp/design.md

 subpatch is based on my experiences and learnings as a (embedded) software engineer.
 Everything that I have seen and done in the last ten years feeds into the following list of requirements.
+See the [history page](history.md) for details.

 *NOTE*: For now the implementation of subpatch not complete.
 Please read the requirement list as a vision for the first major release of subpatch, not as a